John Rutledge Supreme Court nominations: Recess appointment

 On June 28, 1795, Chief Justice John Jay resigned after having been elected governor of New York.
 Rutlege wrote Washington that month offering to replace Jay as chief justice.
 President Washington selected Rutledge to succeed Jay as chief justice, and, as the Senate would not be meeting again until December, gave Rutledge a recess appointment so that he could serve as chief justice during the upcoming August session.
 He was commissioned as the second Chief Justice of the Supreme Court on June 30, 1795, and took the judicial oath on August 12.

 Nomination

-President Washington formally nominated Rutlege on December 10, 1795, to a lifetime appointment as chief justice.
+President Washington formally nominated Rutledge on December 10, 1795, to a lifetime appointment as chief justice.
 However, by this time, Rutledge's reputation was in tatters, and support for his nomination had faded.
 Rumors of mental illness and alcohol abuse swirled around him, concocted largely by the Federalist press.
 His words and actions in response to the Jay Treaty (including an immensely controversial speech he delivered against the treaty on July 16, 1795) were used as evidence of his continued mental decline.
 A lot of the opposition to Rutledge spurred from his opposition to the Jay Treaty, meaning that his political views influenced opposition to his appointment.